TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   New 'Mortal Engines' Trailer Reveals Evil Hugo Weaving Read More
+    *   ‘Hereditary’ Director Ari Aster Has a “Crazy” Sequel Idea, Plus: Details on His Next Film Read More
-    *   'The Lego Movie 2: The Second Part': Watch Funny First Trailer Read More
+    *   Jared Leto and 'The Joker' Will Stand Alone.
+Here's What We Know So Far Read More
-    *   Watch Hailee Steinfeld in Surprising First 'Bumblebee' Trailer.
+    *   'Spider-Man: Into the Spider-Verse' Bursts Into Flight in First Trailer.
 Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews